Mhorvilleur13/Booklito/README.md

 # Booklet

+## Introduction

-This project allows teachers to compile students' essays into a digital booklet and share it is easily.
-Booklet was created with React and Firebase.
+This project is designed to make the process of compiling and sharing student essays easier for teachers.
+With this tool, teachers can easily collect and compile their students' essays into a digital booklet.
+Once the booklet is compiled, it can be easily shared online with students, parents, and other interested parties.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`
+### Features

+- **Easy essay collection**: Teachers can easily make booklets by simply collecting their students' work in a PDF format, and uploading them on the page.
+- **Secure sharing**: Once the booklet is compiled, teachers can easily share it with students, parents, and other interested parties with a unique URL.
+- **Easy to use**: Once someone receives the URL, they can immediately see the booklet without having to register or navigate the page.

+## Technologies

+Project is created with:

+- React
+- Firebase
+- React Bootstrap

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.